dgsdd/Cypress_telnyx_task/README.md

 # Cypress_telnyx_task
   align="center">Installing</h3>

-In terminal type: npm install
+In terminal type:

 npm init -y

+Run the following command in terminal:

 npm install cypress --save-dev

-npm i -D cypress @bahmutov/cypress-esbuild-preprocessor esbuild --save-dev
+Go to package.json file and add in two different scripts, for cypress run and the other for cypress open:

+"scripts": {
+    "cypress:run": "cypress run",
+    "cypress:open": "cypress open"
+},

 <h3 align="center">How to open and run a project</h3>

-Download or clone project from repository
-Open the project folder in VSCode or another IDE
+Run the following command to open Cypress:

+npm run cypress:open

-The test scripts are located at: cypress\e2e\test\ \*.cy.js
+The test scripts are located at: cypress\e2e\ \*.cy.js

-The page objects are in: cypress\e2e\page\ \*.page.js
+The page objects are in: cypress\pages\ \*.page.js

-Run
-Launch Cypress with the following commands in the terminal:

-npx cypress open (to run in headed mode)

-After a while, the cypress will open.
-In the window that opens, click on any of the tests: \*.cy.js